SimonGreenUK/fun-review-1/README.md

 ### 3 - createPoll

 Usually we'd use survey monkey, but the managers have taken to building polls across the organisation as string.
-Give an array of these strings, please build a much more useful poll object.
+Given an array of strings, please build a much more useful poll object.

 ```js
 createPoll(['cake', 'biscuit', 'biscuit']); // returns {cake: 1, biscuit: 2}